percona/percona-xtradb-cluster/doc/source/wsrep-system-index.rst

   * ``CREATE TABLE AS SELECT`` (CTAS) statements use non-TOI replication and are replicated only if there is involvement of InnoDB table that needs transactions
-    (in case of MyISAM table, CTAS statement will skip replication).
+    (in case of MyISAM table, CTAS statements will not be replicated).

 .. variable:: wsrep_restart_slave